 Orbital cellulitis is caused by the appearance of adjacent centres of fulminant infection that can be caused by:

 - An infection in the paranasal sinuses (e.g., in case of sinusitis)

 - The bite of an animal or an insect

 - Recent eye or facial surgery

-Factors to be taken into account to enhance this disease are:
+Factors to be taken into account for the detection of this pathology are:

 Redness and swelling of the eyelids (erythema and oedema) together with any of the following symptoms:

 - Anterior displacement of the eyeball